jacobstern/typescript-handlebars-realworld/README.md

 ## Running the app locally

 This project requires a global https://yarnpkg.com/en/ installation for development.
-You will also need a local Postgres instance with user `postgres` and password `postgres` by default, with a database called `typescript_handlebars_realworld_dev`.
+You will also need a local Postgres instance with user `postgres` and password `postgres` by default, with a database called `typescript_handlebars_realworld_dev` (and `typescript_handlebars_realworld_test` if you're running the tests).

 - Get started/install: `yarn`
 - Run the app in watch mode: `yarn dev`
+- Run integration tests: `yarn test`

 ## Technology notes